Star Magic

-ABS-CBN Center for Communication Arts, Inc., doing business as Star Magic (formerly known as ABS-CBN Talent Center), is a Philippine talent agency owned by ABS-CBN Corporation based in Quezon City, Metro Manila.
-Founded in 1992, Star Magic has been one of the Philippines' leading talent management agencies for decades, and has managed many of the country's top stars.
+ABS-CBN Center for Communication Arts, Inc. or Showbiz Magic, Inc. (doing business as Star Magic, formerly known as Discovery, ABS-CBN Talent Center/ABS-CBN Talent Development and Management Center and Star Circle, and also stylized as StarMagic without space in between words) is a Philippine talent management agency owned by ABS-CBN Corporation based in Quezon City, Metro Manila.
+Founded in 1988, Star Magic has been one of the Philippines' leading talent management agencies for decades, and has managed many of the country's top stars.

 History

-Prior to Star Magic, ABS-CBN had formed a talent management led by Freddie M. Garcia and director Lino Brocka after its reopening in 1986 following the EDSA People Power Revolution.
-In April 1992, Garcia, then ABS-CBN executive vice president and general manager, and Johnny Manahan, then program director, formed the idea of creating a stable of new stars exclusively for the network.
-Star Magic was created on May 12, 1992 to assist young talent in the Philippines, where its talents undergo training in acting, personality development and physical enhancement before contributing to the Philippine television and film industry by joining on the television shows of ABS-CBN and Star Cinema films, commercial projects, and corporate events.
+Star Magic was established in 1988 as Discovery when Charo Santos-Concio, Freddie M. Garcia, Johnny Manahan, and director Lino Brocka formed a talent management to provide actors on endorsements and projects in the Philippine television, cinema and music industry, and create a stable of new stars exclusively for the network.
+Discovery changed its name to ABS-CBN Talent Center/ABS-CBN Talent Development and Management Center on May 12, 1992, and was used until 2007, then to Star Magic in 1995, and to Star Circle in 2000, before reverting to the third name in 2004.

 On June 26, 2011, the company celebrated its 19th anniversary on ASAP Rocks.
-It also launched the new website and the new music video with the current artists of the company.
+It also launched the new music video with its current artists.

 In 2019, Star Magic hosted a Mobile Legends: Bang Bang event with 4 teams of celebrities.

-In 2020, following the expiration and subsequent denial of ABS-CBN's broadcast franchise, Manahan and Mariole Alberto stepped down, with Manahan moving to Brightlight Productions and later to Sparkle GMA Artist Center.
-Laurenti Dyogi was named the new head which took effect on January 1, 2021.
+In 2020, following the expiration and subsequent denial of ABS-CBN's broadcast franchise, Manahan and Mariole Alberto stepped down, with Manahan moving to Brightlight Productions and later to Sparkle GMA Artist Center and MediaQuest Holdings.
+Laurenti Dyogi, who also leads ABS-CBN Studios, was named the talent agency's new head which took effect on January 1, 2021.

 In 2021, Star Magic announced during its Black Pen Day Signing that they will be launching Star Magic Records, a sub label under ABS-CBN Music; Star Magic Studio, which will create content for Star Magic artists; and Star Magic Digital Artist Agency, as well as relaunching ABS-CBN Corporation's theatre arm Teatro Kapamilya.

 In August 2022, certain Star Magic artists toured the United States as part of their 30th anniversary celebration, staging shows in Kings Theater, Brooklyn, The Warfield, San Francisco, and in the Saban Theatre, Beverly Hills.
 Prior to the US tour, the artists (except singer-songwriter SAB) staged a kick-off event at the Newport Performing Arts Theater in Resorts World Manila.